Leopard 2: Leopard 2A7+

 The Leopard 2A7+ was first shown to the public during the Eurosatory 2010, featuring the label "Developed by KMW – tested and qualified by the German Ministry of Defence".
 The Leopard 2A7+ has been tested by the Bundeswehr under the name UrbOp (urban operations).

 The Leopard 2A7+ is designed to operate both in low-intensity and high-intensity conflicts.
 The tank's protection has been increased by modular armour.
 The frontal protection has been improved with a dual kit on the turret and hull front, while 360° protection against RPGs and mine protection increase the survivability of the tank in urban operations.
 The modular armour's system components were first used by Canada in Afghanistan.
 It can fire programmable High Explosive munitions.
 The turret-mounted MG3 has been replaced with a stabilised FLW 200 remotely controlled weapon station.
 Mobility, sustainability, and situational awareness have also been improved.

-In December 2018, Hungary ordered forty-four 2A7+s (subvariant 2A7HU), making them the second operator of the improved version, after Qatar.
+In December 2018, Hungary ordered forty-four 2A7+s (sub-variant 2A7HU), making them the second operator of the improved version, after Qatar.